 If you have done a solid job of setting up your draft sheet, do not be misled by your competition.
 In many of the leagues I have been a part of, other players will joke about bogus injuries or depth chart changes.
 If your league is a group of friends, you will probably spot these shenanigans but a public league can be more difficult.
 Remember that you have put in the time to devise a strategy and not everyone's opinion will fit in with your own.
 I think that Devonta Freeman will have another big season, but many industry experts disagree with me.
 Likewise I am driving the Ezekiel Elliott hype train while others bite their fingernails over Alfred Morris' preseason performance.
 In the end, you will have to live with your decisions so do not be influenced by others.

-If you want or need help setting up your draft sheets, check out the various articles on rankings, sleepers and busts offered by FK.
+If you want or need help with your draft tactics, check out the various articles on rankings, sleepers and busts offered by FK.